chapmanb/cloudbiolinux/doc/hacking.md

         list.remove('testpackage')
         return list

+== Flavor: rewrite Ruby gem, Perl CPAN, Python egg, R CRAN lists

+In a similar fashion to rewrite_packages_list there are functions for Ruby, Perl etc. Check the rewrite functions.
+The general idea is that the main Editions define the inclusion of the main languages, and pull in Bio* related packages.
+To override this behaviour use the rewrite functions, e.g.

+    def rewrite_ruby_gem_list(self, list):
+        return [ 'bio' ]

+only allows the BioRuby gem to be installed when adding to main.yaml

+    libraries:
+      - ruby-libs

+which pulls in ruby-libs.yaml.
+We share one ruby-libs.yaml to make sure all editions are up-to-date.
+Likewise for all the other yaml files.
+Your configuration options are at the main.yaml level, and using rewrite methods.

 == Flavor: install special software

 BioLinux comes with a bag of tricks to install special software outside the